Bert Bell

-De Benneville "Bert" Bell (February 25, 1895 – October 11, 1959) was the National Football League (NFL) commissioner from 1946 until his death in 1959.
+De Benneville "Bert" Bell (February 25, 1895 – October 11, 1959) was an American professional football executive and coach.
+He was the fifth chief executive and second commissioner of the National Football League (NFL) from 1946 until his death in 1959.
 As commissioner, he introduced competitive parity into the NFL to improve the league's commercial viability and promote its popularity.

 Whereas Bell had become the chief executive in a sport that was largely seen as second-rate and heading a league still plagued by franchise instability, by his death the NFL was a financially sound sports enterprise and seriously challenging Major League Baseball for preeminence among sports attractions in the United States.
 Bell was posthumously inducted into the charter class of the Pro Football Hall of Fame.

 Bell played football at the University of Pennsylvania, where as quarterback, he led his team to an appearance in the 1917 Rose Bowl.
 After being drafted into the US Army during World War I, he returned to complete his collegiate career at Penn and went on to become an assistant football coach with the Quakers in the 1920s.
 During the Great Depression, he was an assistant coach for the Temple Owls and a co-founder and co-owner of the Philadelphia Eagles.

-With the Eagles, Bell led the way in cooperating with the other NFL owners to establish the National Football League Draft in order to afford the weakest teams the first opportunity to sign the best available players.
+With the Eagles, Bell led the way in cooperating with the other NFL owners to establish the NFL draft in order to afford the weakest teams the first opportunity to sign the best available players.
 He subsequently became sole proprietor of the Eagles, but the franchise suffered financially.
 Eventually, he sold the team and bought a share in the Pittsburgh Steelers.
 During World War II, Bell argued against the league suspending operations until the war's conclusion.

 After the war, he was elected NFL commissioner and sold his ownership in the Steelers.
 As commissioner, he implemented a proactive anti-gambling policy, negotiated a merger with the All-America Football Conference (AAFC), and unilaterally crafted the entire league schedule with an emphasis on enhancing the dramatic effect of late-season matches.
 During the Golden Age of Television, he tailored the game's rules to strengthen its appeal to mass media and enforced a policy of blacking out local broadcasts of home contests to safeguard ticket receipts.
 Amid criticism from franchise owners and under pressure from Congress, he unilaterally recognized the NFLPA and facilitated in the development of the first pension plan for the players.
 He survived to oversee the "Greatest Game Ever Played" and to envision what the league would become in the future.

 As commissioner, Bell oversaw the integration of the NFL.
-Although Fritz Pollard was the first African American to play it he NFL, appearing with three teams from 1922 to 1926, a “gentleman’s agreement” among the owners kept the sport segregated for another 20 years.
+Although Fritz Pollard was the first African American to play in the NFL, appearing with three teams from 1922 to 1926, a “gentleman’s agreement” among the owners kept the sport segregated for another 20 years.
 In 1946, four black players began playing in the NFL.